 Glass absorbs heat from sunshine and loses heat by conduction.
 The amount of glass used in a window has the biggest effect on its thermal efficiency.

-Double glazing gives much better insulation than single glazing because dry air trapped between the panes prevents a lot of heat being lost.
+Double glazing gives much better insulation than single glazing because dry air trapped between the panes prevents a lot of heat from being lost.

 The traditional method of measuring a window's thermal performance is through its U-value, but the more efficient BFRC rating has superseded this, as explained below.

-When weighing up the cost of replacing windows much depends on what type of windows are already installed.
+When weighing up the cost of replacing windows, much depends on what type of windows are already installed.